Department: Senior Administrative Coordinator

 - Assists with coordination and sustainability of the agency accreditation (COA).

 - Completes critical aspects of deliverables and special assignments by establishing objectives; determining priorities; managing time; gaining cooperation of others; monitoring progress; problem solving; making adjustments to plans.

 - Assists with coordination of the Broward Behavioral Health Conference.

 - Assists with the planning and execution of all Community Impact meetings and trainings.

 - Responsible for organizing, managing and coordinating all aspects of the Community Impact leadership and staff meetings in regards to: Meeting room logistics and scheduling, preparing and sending agendas, meeting notices, printed/visual aids, taking and transcribing minutes, ordering food, compiling and distributing reports and exhibits used in these meetings if applicable.

 Other Job Duties:

-- Proactively manages the CPO’s correspondence including drafting letters, securing pertinent information on request for support and information to permit a timely and accurate response from the CPO.
+- Proactively manages the CPO’s correspondence including drafting letters, securing pertinent information on request for support and information to permit a timely and accurate response from the Chief Program Officer.

-- Handles CPO’s incoming and outgoing mail, screens incoming phone calls, escorts visitors to the CPO’ office and assists with follow through of requests.
+- Handles CPO’s incoming and outgoing mail, screen incoming phone calls, conduct visitors to the CPO office and assist with follow through of requests.

 - Manages all customer situations, meet commitments, respond promptly to customer needs, and solicit feedback to continually reinforce and strengthen the organization’s brand.